aalibes/CatCovidTracker/index.md

 **Goal**: Observe the effect of vaccination on the overall well-being of the Catalan population.

-**How**: Tracking the expected acceleration rate of vaccination and see if it (hopefully) anticorrelates with the number of cases and hospitalizations.
+**How**: Tracking the expected acceleration on the rate of vaccination and see if it (hopefully) anticorrelates with the number of cases and hospitalizations.

 **Since** Day of first vaccination: 2020-12-27